 For my birthday my wife bought me the Lanarkshire and Renfrewshire edition of the “Buildings of Scotland”.
 I was interested to come across this description of Carstairs State Hospital:

 In 1993 I was awarded MLA [Master of Landscape Architecture] with distinction in every subject from the University of Edinburgh.
 I was also awarded the Scottish Chapter Prize.
 In my final year I worked on a re-design of Carstairs Hospital.
 Ian White, of Ian White Associates, having seen this, offered me employment before even an interview!

-[and] my landscape plans for Carstairs State Hospital were quickly forgotten and history moved on [as it does].
+My landscape plans for Carstairs State Hospital were quickly forgotten and history moved on [as it naturally does].

 Here are some of my design intentions for Carstairs State Hospital.
 I was determined to present a healing landscape where an escape from “calm boredom” might be found.